Cadiz (CDZI) Current Ratio: 1.88 (As of Mar. 2026) — 34% Below Median

 Cadiz Business Description

 Cadiz Inc is a water solutions provider, dedicated to delivering clean, reliable, and affordable water for people.
 It provides water solutions with a combination of land, water, pipeline, and water filtration assets located in Southern California between key water systems serving population centers in the Southwestern United States.
-The company operates in two reportable segments; Land and Water Resources segment, which derives key revenue, and comprises all activities regarding its properties in the eastern Mojave Desert, pre-revenue development of the Mojave Groundwater Bank (supply, storage, and conveyance), and agricultural operations; and the Water Filtration Technology segment, which provides water filtration solutions for impaired or contaminated groundwater sources.
+The company operates in two reportable segments; Land and Water Resources segment, comprises all activities regarding its properties in the eastern Mojave Desert, pre-revenue development of the Mojave Groundwater Bank (supply, storage, and conveyance), and agricultural operations; and the Water Filtration Technology segment, generating maximum revenue engaged in providing water filtration solutions for impaired or contaminated groundwater sources.